 - A therapist must deliver the services or direct the delivery of the services.

 - Your doctor must certify you need the therapy to regain or maintain your ability to function and set up a plan of care for you in advance of your receiving services.
-And, if it is ongoing, your doctor must review it and recertify your need.
+And, if you need ongoing therapy, your doctor must review it and recertify your need.

-Medicare will cover up to $1,960 of speech and physical therapy in 2016 and $1,980 in 2017.
-It will also cover an additional $1,960 of occupational therapy in 2016 and $1,980 in 2017.
+Medicare will cover up to $1,980 of outpatient speech and physical therapy in 2017 and $2,010 in 2018.
+It will also cover an additional $1,980 of occupational therapy in 2017 and $2,010 in 2018.
 And, if your doctor makes the case that additional therapy is medically necessary to regain or maintain function, Medicare sometimes will cover additional services.
 Traditional Medicare pays 80 percent of the cost of these covered services.
-Supplemental insurance should pay the rest, if you have it.
+Supplemental coverage, such as Medicare supplemental insurance or “Medigap,” retiree coverage or Medicaid, should pay the rest.

 Medicare also covers cardiac rehabilitation care.
 Click here to read more about this coverage.